JOB TITLE: Family Support Worker, Ubuntu CSD

 Closing Date: Until Suitable Candidate is Found

-Please email your resume and cover letter to: email@example.com Please include 20-065BSCS, Ubuntu Family Support Worker in the subject line on the email.
-Please indicate in your cover letter how you heard about the position and which position you are applying to.
+Please email your resume and cover letter to: firstname.lastname@example.org Please include Family Support Worker in the subject line on the email.
+Please indicate in your cover letter how you heard about the position.

 Boyle Street Community Services is an equal opportunity employer.
 We value the diversity of the communities we serve, and are committed to engaging and developing a diverse and inclusive workforce.
 Boyle Street Community Services welcomes applications from First Nation, Inuit, Métis, New Canadian, differently-abled, and LGBTQ2S communities.